-Summary: The survey invites residents to provide their views on the Climate & Ecological Emergency.
-Your feedback is invaluable and we will be using the findings to guide our engagement and delivery programme on a Climate and Nature Emergency plan.
+Summary: The survey invited residents to provide their views on the Climate & Ecological Emergency.
+The findings will be used to guide our engagement and delivery programme on a Climate and Nature Emergency plan.

 Summary: Revenue Budget Report and 5 Appendix documents submitted to Council budget-setting meeting on 12 March 2020;

 The Administration Motion relating to the Revenue Budget Report submitted to Council budget-setting meeting on 12 March 2020 – the Administration Motion was agreed by Council.

 - Review of Polling Districts - Closed January 2019

 Summary: Every local authority is required to review polling districts and polling places every five years to ensure it provides reasonable facilities for voting and that polling places are accessible to all electors, including voters with a disability, so far as is practicable.

 Dates: Closed January 2019

 Outcome: A report went to Council and they agreed on the new arrangements for polling districts and polling places.